-The construction stage begins when funds are obligated for the acquisition and/or construction of the research infrastructure in accordance with the terms and conditions set forth in an award instrument between NSF and the Recipient(s).
-Depending on the technical nature and scale of the infrastructure or major facility, construction typically lasts 2-6 years and costs range from \$70M to \$800M, or possibly more.
-This stage has the most stringent requirements for overseeing Recipient performance in managing the scope, cost and schedule against plan, for reporting progress, and for formality of oversight and assurance by NSF.
+The Construction Stage begins when funds are obligated for the acquisition and/or construction of the research infrastructure in accordance with the terms and conditions set forth in an award instrument between NSF and the Recipient(s).
+Depending on the technical nature and scale of the project, the Construction Stage typically lasts 4-10 years and costs range from \$100M to \$800M.
+Particularly complex projects can cost significantly more and take 10 or more years to complete.
+This Stage has the most stringent requirements for overseeing Recipient performance in managing the scope, cost and schedule against plan, for reporting progress, and for formality of oversight and assurance by NSF.
 Progress is reported against the approved Performance Measurement Baseline (PMB) in the Recipient's Project Execution Plan (PEP).
 The project status is reviewed periodically to assess whether the project is capable of finishing within budget and schedule and what corrective actions (if any) might need to be taken.
 The Construction Stage normally includes activities to transition the facility to operations.
-Construction ends after final delivery and acceptance of the defined scope of work and an assessment facility performance per the terms of the award instrument.
+This Stage ends after final delivery and acceptance of the defined scope of work and an assessment of facility performance per the terms of the award instrument.